Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 1. For `x = np.array([1, 2, 3, 4])`, compute `ln(x)`, `sqrt(x)`, and cumulative product.
 2. Create two arrays and compute element-wise max and min.
 3. Use `np.where` to replace negative values with 0 and positive values with their square.
-4. Compute the dot product and outer product of two vectors.
+4. Load the president heights data and answer: "What percentage of presidents are above average height?"

 ### Answer
 ```python